-Their next release, the muscular and funky "It's Your Thing," hit Number Two on the U.S. charts in 1969, and became their most successful record, earning them a Grammy Award.
-That year, the Isleys also welcomed a number of new members, as younger brothers Ernie and Marvin, brother-in-law Chris Jasper and family friend Everett Collins became the trio's new backing unit.
-Spearheaded by Ernie's hard-edged guitar leads, the group began incorporating more and more rock material into its repertoire as the 1970s dawned, and scored hits with covers of Stephen Stills' "Love The One You're With," Eric Burdon & War's "Spill the Wine" and Bob Dylan's "Lay Lady Lay."
+Their next release, the muscular and funky "It's Your Thing", hit #2 on the Hot 100 chart in early 1969, and became their most successful record, earning them a Grammy Award.
+That year, The Isleys also welcomed a number of new members, as younger brothers Ernie and Marvin, brother-in-law Chris Jasper and family friend Everett Collins became the trio's new backing unit.
+Spearheaded by Ernie's hard-edged guitar leads, the group began incorporating more and more Rock material into its repertoire as the 1970s dawned, and scored hits with covers of Stephen Stills' "Love The One You're With" (#18 in 1971), Eric Burdon & War's "Spill the Wine" and Bob Dylan's "Lay Lady Lay".

 In 1973, The Isleys scored a massive hit with their Rock-Funk fusion cover of their own earlier single "That Lady" (#6), follwed by "Fight The Power" (#4 in 1975).
 As the decade wore on, the group again altered its sound to fit into the booming Disco market.
 While their success on Pop radio ran dry, they frequently topped the R&B charts with singles like 1977's "The Pride", 1978's "Take Me To The Next Phase", 1979's "I Wanna Be With You" and 1980's "Don't Say Goodnight".
 The Isley hit machine ground to a halt in the 1980s when line-up changes tore the group apart.
 In 1984, Ernie and Marvin, along with Chris Jasper, defected to form their own group, Isley, Jasper, Isley, who found success a year later when they topped the R&B charts with "Caravan of Love."